-These functions can be used to read and write to all memory locations in the UCD3138.
+These functions can be used to read and write to all memory locations in the UCD3138A.
 Typically they are used to download a program to Program Flash, and to command its execution

-6.3.3 Customer Boot Program
+7.3.3 Customer Boot Program

-As described above, it is possible to generate a user boot program using 2 kB or more of the program flash.
-This can support things which the Boot ROM does not support, including:
+It is possible to generate a user boot program using 2 kB or more of the program flash.
+This program can support features which the Boot ROM does not support, including:

-- Program download via UART useful especially for applications where the UCD3138A is isolated from the host (for example, PFC) - Encrypted download useful for code security in field updates.
+- Program download via UART.
+This program is useful especially for applications where the UCD3138A is isolated from the host (for example, PFC) - Encrypted download.
+This program is useful for code security in field updates.

-6.3.4 Flash Management
+7.3.4 Flash Management

 The UCD3138A offers a variety of features providing for easy prototyping and easy flash programming.
 At the same time, high levels of security are possible for production code, even with field updates.
-Standard firmware will be provided for storing multiple copies of system parameters in data flash.
+Standard firmware stores multiple copies of system parameters in data flash.
 This is minimizes the risk of losing information if programming is interrupted.

-6.4 System Module
+7.4 System Module